-Table 1 Themes and subthemes
+Table 1Themes and subthemes

 Theme 1 Theme 2 Research Question (RQ) 1: What attitudes do Irish post-primary teachers hold regarding inclusion of students diagnosed with ASD in Ireland?
-RQ 2: What are the experiences of teachers in facilitating inclusion of students diagnose l? with ASD?
+RQ 2: What are the experiences of teachers in facilitating inclusion of students diagnosed? with ASD?
 RQ 3: Are teachers equipped with the necessary knowledge and competencies to implement authentic inclusion?
-Teacher Attitudes Towards Inclusion Barriers to Inclusion Subtheme (ST) 1 - Benefits of Inclusion Academic, Social and Personal Outcomes Subtheme (ST) 1 - The Curriculum and Assessment Time Consuming, Issues with Performativity and implementation of Assessment ST 2 - Critiques of Inclusion "Inclusion for Inclusions sake", Question of Appropriateness ST 2 - Lack of Time Time Constraints for Management, Planning and CPD ST 3 - Factors for Successful Inclusion Proper Resourcing Required, ASD Units, Resources Teachers, SNA's ST 3 - Teacher Training ITE Inadequate, Lack of Awareness/Opportunity for CPD ST 4 - Class Sizes Problematic Too Large for Effective Differentiation ST 5 - Levels of Resourcing Inadequate SNA and Resource Teaching Hours, Disparity in Funding between Primary and Secondary
+Teacher Attitudes Towards Inclusion Barriers to Inclusion Subtheme (ST) 1 - Benefits of Inclusion Academic, Social and Personal Outcomes Subtheme (ST) 1 - The Curriculum and Assessment Time Consuming, Issues with Performativity and implementation of Assessment ST 2 - Critiques of Inclusion "Inclusion for Inclusions sake", Question of Appropriateness ST 2 - Lack of Time Time Constraints for Management, Planning and CPD ST 3 - Factors for Successful Inclusion Proper Resourcing Required, ASD Units, Resources Teachers, SNA's ST 3 - Teacher Training ITE Inadequate, Lack of Awareness/Opportunity for CPD ST 4 - Class Sizes Problematic Too Large for Effective Differentiation ST 5 - Levels of Resourcing Inadequate SNA and Resource Teaching Hours, Disparity in Funding between Primary and Secondary unavailable in a special school.
+Particularly for students with ASD the concept of self-management was identified in the sense of getting themselves to different classes and being responsible for their own work and its completion.

-Table 2

-Sample demographic table.
+Table 2 Sample demographic table.

 n n% n n%

-Gender Male 5 33.30% Age 20-28 3 20.00%
+Gender Male Female 5 10 33.30% 66.60% Age 20-28 29-38 39-48 3 7 5 20.00% 46.70% 33.30%

-Female 10 66.60% - 29-38 7 46.70%

-39-48 5 33.30%

 School Type Secondary 4 26.67% Teaching Experience 1-5 3 20.00%

 Vocational 3 20.00% 6-10 2 13.34%

 Community 3 20.00% 11-15 6 40.00%

 Comprehensive 1 6.66% 16-20 1 6.66%

 Private 4 26.67% 21+ 3 20.00%